dbrimley/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/100_Map/200_Backing_Up_Maps.md

 By default, Hazelcast has one sync backup copy.
 If `backup-count` is set to more than 1, then each member will carry both owned entries and backup copies of other members.
 So for the `map.get(key)` call, it is possible that the calling member has a backup copy of that key.
 By default, `map.get(key)` will always read the value from the actual owner of the key for consistency.

 To enable backup reads (read local backup entries), set the value of the `read-backup-data` property to **true**.
-Its default value is **false** for strong consistency.
+Its default value is **false** for higher read consistency.
 Enabling backup reads can improve performance.

 ```xml
 <hazelcast>